- Is this page for me?

 Website: neurokid.co.uk This is a website for children and young people with dissociative seizures

 There are also a number of groups for people with dissociative seizures on Facebook.

 In Our Words: Personal Accounts of Living with Non-epileptic seizures.

 This book has over 100 contributions from people with personal experience with dissociative seizures.
 Reading this may make you feel less alone with your problem and give you some ideas about what you could do about it.

 Markus Reuber, Gregg Rawlings, Stephen Schachter.
 In Our Words: Personal Accounts of Living with Non-epileptic seizures.
 Oxford University Press 2018.

 If you would like to see this information with references, visit the Advice and Information references section of our website.
 If you are unable to access the internet, please contact our Epilepsy Freephone Helpline on 0808 800 5050.

-Epilepsy Action would like to thank Dr Markus Reuber, Consultant Neurologist and Senior Clinical Lecturer at the Academic Neurology Unit of the Royal Hallamshire hospital, for his contribution to this information.
+Epilepsy Action would like to thank Markus Reuber, Professor of Clinical Neurology at the University of Sheffield, and Honorary Consultant Neurologist at the Royal Hallamshire Hospital, for his contribution to this information.

 Markus Reuber has declared a conflict of interest.
 He is one of the editors of the book In Our Words: Personal Accounts of Living with Non-epileptic seizures mentioned above.
 Epilepsy Action does not believe this interest has influenced the content of this information, or Professor Reuber’s impartiality as an adviser.